ConanBacterium/BCThesis/weeklymeetings.md

 2) If the overall approach (sliding window) is the same as the one in the project I'm replicating is it then okay to use a model that is different from theirs?
 Given that the EfficientNet seems to be better - which is to be expected, it's from 2019/2021 and ResNet is from 2015...

+3) How to best insert metadata?

+4) It's a no-go when data augmentation produces positive training examples that an annotator would classify as negative, right?

 Bonus question: is it somehow possible to pretrain specific filters on the 28x28 MEDMNIST dataset?
 Some of the images look kinda similar to our data.
 It would have to be the first convolutions I imagine.